insightsip/ISP3x80-Demo-Zephyr/README.md

 ## Overview

 This project is the Zephyr implementation of Insight SiP UWB ranging demo.
-This is compatible with ISP3080-UX and ISP3580-UW modules.
+This is compatible with ISP3080-UX modules.
 For more information go to:
 https://www.insightsip.com/products/uwb-aoa-modules